This directory provides the SWI-Prolog libraries for accessing and providing HTTP services.

 controlling library.

-This library uses functionality from the ssl
+This library uses functionality from the ssl package to support HTTPS,

-package to read XML/HTML and the clib
+the sgml package to read XML/HTML and the clib package for various

 extensions.